pfsense/docs/source/backup/autoconfigbackup.rst

 Encryption Password
 -------------------

-Before you configuration is transmitted to the Netgate data center, it is encrypted using the SHA256 algorithm and a password that you create.
+Before the firewall configuration is transmitted to the Netgate data center, it is encrypted using the AES-256-CBC algorithm and a password that you create.
 This password never leaves the firewall and is never shared.

 When you wish to restore a backup from the list of available backups, the backup